TFAGaming/RealmProtection/README.md

 ### What's the difference between Role flag and Nature flag?

 A role flag refers to a permission that can be either allowed or disallowed for a specific land role.
 On the other hand, a nature flag refers a feature or protection for a land that is either allowed or disallowed and remains undetectable when a player performs it.
-Examples of nature flags include features like wilderness pistons, which are undetectable when activated by a player, and protections like mob spawners, which are natural from the environment.
+Examples of nature flags include features like wilderness pistons, which are undetectable when activated by a player, and protections like mob spawners, which are natural by the environment.

+### What is the Visitor role?

+The Visitor role is the default role for untrusted players, and it holds permissions for the players who are marked as visitors in your land.
+The role cannot be deleted, renamed, or replaced by another.
+If you trust a player, the player cannot have the Visitor role because it will still mark them as an untrusted player.

+> [!WARNING]
+> In `config.yml`, make sure that there are at least two roles, and one of them is the Visitor role.
+Also, for the property `roles.__DEFAULT_VISITOR_ROLE__`, the value **must be** the Visitor role.
+Here is an example:
+> ```yml
+> roles:
+>    names:
+>       - "Visitor"
+>       - "Member"
+>    __DEFAULT_VISITOR_ROLE__: "Visitor"
+> ```

 ### Why must every player claim one chunk away from any land?